 In March 2018, the PUC approved the integration of the Affected Load to the ERCOT system through an Order in PUC Docket No. 47576.
 LP&L then moved into the next phase of the ERCOT integration project, which was comprised of four CCN cases necessary to identify transmission line routes and substation locations necessary for the ERCOT integration.
-The last of the four CCN cases was approved by the PUC on March 12, 2020.
-Currently, the engineering, right-of-way acquisition and construction is ongoing and work is being done as the CCN cases have all been approved.
-Assuming the timely completion of construction of such transmission assets, the integration of the Affected Load is expected to take place by June 1, 2021.
+The last of the four CCN cases were approved by the PUC on March 12, 2020 which allowed for the completion of construction to integrate the Affected Load.